Richmond Spiders baseball

 The Richmond Spiders baseball team represents the University of Richmond in National Collegiate Athletic Association (NCAA) Division I. The Spiders compete in the Atlantic 10 (A-10) conference.
 The Spiders play their home games at Malcolm U. Pitt Field, which is located on the main campus in Richmond, Virginia.
-They are currently coached by head coach Tracy Woodson.
+They are currently coached by head coach Mik Aoki.

+History

+The Richmond Spiders baseball team began play in 1915.
+In their history, the Spiders have played in the NCAA tournament 8 times, advancing to the Super Regionals in 2002.
+Mik Aoki has served as head coach since 2024.